-When bitcoin – now the world’s most popular cryptocurrency – came onto the scene in 2009, most people expected it to fail or for the very most to be inconsequential.
+When bitcoin – now the world’s most popular cryptocurrency – came onto the scene in 2009, most people expected it to fail or, for the very most, to be inconsequential.
 But as the years have passed, those people have been proven wrong.
-Now, things like the latest bitcoin price prediction are enough to get millions of people talking.
+Things like the latest bitcoin price prediction are enough to get millions of people talking.

 With events like bitcoin halving – in which the block reward produced by miners is halved – happening every four years, and the value of the BTC remaining volatile, bitcoin price predictions are all the rage.
-Various crypto experts, developers, researchers, and CEO’s of major currency exchanges often drop bombs about what their latest predictions are.
-Sometimes they come true; sometimes they don’t.
+Various crypto experts, developers, researchers, and CEOs of major currency exchanges often drop bombs about their latest predictions.
+Sometimes they come true; sometimes, they don’t.